cadencejames/cadencejames/README.md

-# Hi there, I'm Cadence James 👋
+# Hi there, I'm Cadence 👋

 I'm a Network Engineer specializing in automation with PowerShell, and I'm currently exploring Python and Ansible to enhance my skill set.